Damages and Materiality: Effects on voluntary disclosure: General litigation effects of switching strategies

-This objective includes a \textit{penalty} proportional to $ (\gamma_{t}-\gamma_{t}^{1}).$ The \textit{amended unravelling principle} (cf. the start of Section 5 or (Gietzmann and Ostaszewski (2016), Section 2)) implies that introduction in a market equilibrium of candour (candid reporting) will cause the valuation $\gamma _{t}$ to exceed $\gamma_{t}^{1}$ and the aim of the penalty term is to motivate management into protecting the value of the firm from potential\ falls were a candid strategy followed for too long (i.e. from excessive use of a candid position under which there is a likelihood of more frequent downward shocks and more likely reduction of firm value).
+This objective includes an instrumental utility\footnote{ cf. the (Yariv, 2002) analysis of cognitive consistency, separably valuing actions and beliefs}, a reward proportional to $\gamma _{t}$, and a behavioural (dis-)utility, a \textit{penalty} proportional to $(\gamma _{t}-\gamma _{t}^{1}).$ The \textit{amended unravelling principle} (cf. the start of Section 3.3) implies that introduction in a market equilibrium of candour (candid reporting) will cause the valuation $\gamma _{t}$ to exceed $\gamma _{t}^{1}$ and the aim of the penalty term is to motivate management into protecting the value of the firm from potential\ falls were a candid strategy followed for too long (i.e. from excessive use of a candid position under which there is a likelihood of more frequent downward shocks and more likely reduction of firm value).

 In equivalent form, the objective may be rewritten as